itachi0502/Sarcasm-Detection/README.md

 ### Key Features

-- **Sarcasm Detection**: Utilizes advanced machine learning algorithms to classify the sarcastic sentiment of the input text.
+- **Sarcasm Detection**: Utilizes advanced deep learning algorithms to classify the sarcastic sentiment of the input text.
 - **Contextual Understanding**: Through interaction with relevant external knowledge bases (like Wikipedia), the model can grasp the text's context more accurately.
 - **Multilevel Analysis**: Beyond basic text analysis, the model employs advanced features like multi-head attention mechanisms and bi-directional LSTM to capture complex relationships within the text.